-The chocolate will shave off as well as chunk apart and this is a good thing.
+The chocolate shaves off as well as chunk apart.
+This is a good thing.

 We start with softened butter.
 A half a pound to be exact.
 Sounds scary, doesn’t it?
-Ok, well we can call it two sticks, too.
-That sounds a lot better; a mere two sticks.
-So how do you know if it’s soft enough?
-When the stick peels away from the paper and looks a little textured and your finger easily leaves an impression in the stick.
-This is going to make for luscious, golden cookies.
+Well, we can call it two sticks, too.
+That sounds a lot better, a mere two sticks.

-Add your sugars and blend until you can no longer tell where sugar ends and butter begins!
+Add your sugar and blend until you can no longer tell where sugar ends and butter begins!

 Add your vanilla and one egg.
-If you really want to be a pro you crack your egg into a separate bowl and then add to your butter mixture.
-This will keep any “bad” eggs out of your dough, but also keeps out stray eggshell, especially helpful if you have a pint-sized kitchen helper or you yourself are moderately hopeless in the kitchen.
-Mix until fully incorporated and repeat with second egg.
+If you really want to be a pro you crack your egg into a separate bowl.
+Then, add to your butter mixture.
+This keeps any “bad” eggs out of your dough, but also keeps out the stray eggshells.
+It’s especially helpful if you have a pint-sized kitchen helper or you yourself are moderately hopeless in the kitchen.
+Mix until fully incorporated and repeat with the second egg.

 Scrape down your bowl it’s time to start the dry ingredients.
-One cup of flour, all your salt and all your baking soda.
+One cup of flour, all your salt, and all your baking soda.
 Mix until just combined.
 Add remaining cup and a half of flour and mix until just combined.
-Over mixing your dough will result in the words “tough cookie” being thrown around and not in a complimentary way.
-Now it’s time for the CHOCOLATE.
+Over mixing your dough results in the words “tough cookie” thrown around, not in a complimentary way.
+Now, it’s time for the CHOCOLATE.

 You may already have one like this if you’re trying to impress your friends.

-In the very least you should have one of these and if you don’t, bless your heart I don’t know how you got this far into the recipe.
-Scoop by level Tablespoon onto cookie sheets.
+At the very least you should have one of these.
+If you don’t, bless your heart, I don’t know how you got this far into the recipe.
+Scoop by level tablespoon onto cookie sheets.

-Let cool 3 minutes on sheets and then transfer to cooling racks.
-When will they be safe to stuff into your face without risk of third degree burns?
-9 and a half minutes after leaving the oven.
+Let cool for 3 minutes on sheets.
+Then, transfer to cooling racks.
+When will they be safe to stuff into your face without risk of third-degree burns?
+Nine and a half minutes after leaving the oven.
 Don’t ask me how I know.

 Wilbur’s Chocolate Chip Cookies

-Add vanilla and one eggs one at a time beating well after each addition.
-Scrape down sides of the bowl.
+- Add vanilla and one egg one at a time beating well after each addition.
+Scrape down the sides of the bowl.

-Add one cup of flour, the baking soda and the salt.
+- Add one cup of flour, baking soda, and salt.
 Beat until just combined.
 Add remaining flour, beating until just combined.
-Scrape down sides of bowl again.
+Scrape down the sides of the bowl again.